jonmvail/JonVailPortfolio/Horror_Writing_NLP/README.md

 - Train 1.06
 - Test 1.06

-Feature Importance: Created and Text Features
+**Feature Importance: Created and Text Features** Adaboosting showed a mix of the vectorized text and created features as importance

 ## EVALUATION
 Overall, Logistice Regression seems to work best, but overfitting prevents the model from performing to its best.
 More work would be needed to solve this problem.
 Once solved this method could be used to either expand this problem (Add more horror writers) or try to build model on different